open-education-hub/web-security/exotic-attacks/index.md

 ?>
 ```

-The code will run without errors and output _“PHP can compare ints and strings._” This behavior is very helpful when you want your program to be flexible in dealing with different types of user input.
+The code will run without errors and output _“PHP can compare ints and strings._”.
+This behavior is very helpful when you want your program to be flexible in dealing with different types of user input.

 However, it is also important to note that this behavior is also a major source of bugs and security vulnerabilities.